AMCSUS Commandant Conference

 “It was a time for relaxation,” said Commandant Wallingford.
 “Time to share stories about being a commandant and about being the wife of a commandant respectively.
 Everyone had a great time.”

 On Friday, June 16th, the groups split off again.
 The commandants attended a presentation on live streaming events by Farragut Technology Director Joe Sloan followed with an open dialogue discussion.
 The spouses met for a social breakfast outing, where they had brunch at the Thunderbird Hotel on St. Pete Beach.
 They then met back up to receive their boxed lunches of sandwiches, apples, granola bars, and bottled waters before the conference ended.

 “A lot of people don’t understand what the role of a commandant is,” Commandant Wallingford continued.
-“The commandant is responsible for the overall safety and wellbeing of all the cadets, from both an educational and a military standpoint.
+“The commandant is responsible for the overall safety and wellbeing of all the cadets, from both an educational and a Prep school standpoint.
 They wear a lot of hats.
 I was so glad everyone was able to learn from us and we were able to gather information from them as well.
 It was very productive and very fun.”